usds/website-redesign/_people/1150_meg-peters.md

 **What inspired you to join USDS?**

 I joined USDS to help solve big, messy problems that make it hard for people to apply for and get government benefits.
 I wanted to work on teams that designed _with_ the people who would use what we designed.
 At USDS, we “design with users, not for them,” and we bake this process into everything we build.
 To design a thing well, you must understand why and how people use the thing.
-Sometimes you have to do a lot of digging to figure that out and translate it into a design that works well.
+Sometimes you have to do a lot of digging to figure that out and translate it into a design that works.

 **What has been your biggest challenge?**